Thrimbda/shell-set-up/README.md

 if you want to adopt my configuration, you can replace `DEFAULT_USER` variable with your username in `.zshrc` and uncomment it if you want (default is `$USER@$HOSTNAME`).

 finally, **Do remember install an powerline+awesome([nerd](https://github.com/ryanoasis/nerd-fonts)) font** (here is [meslo](https://raw.githubusercontent.com/Thrimbda/shell-set-up/master/font/Meslo%20LG%20M%20Regular%20Nerd%20Font%20Complete.otf) which I am using) to show all these wonderful stuff!

+## TODO

+- [ ] auto update check.
+- [ ] update plugins and themes if new versions has been found (or freeze a set of versions when commit?)